hinneburg/TopicExplorer/README.md

 ####Create as developer the following two paths
-`<path to your git copy>TopicExplorer/core-common/local/main/resources/` and `<path to your git copy>TopicExplorer/webapp/local/main/resources/` and put into both the following three files with their respective contents.
+`<path to your git copy>TopicExplorer/core-common/local/main/resources/` and `<path to your git copy>TopicExplorer/webapp/local/main/resources/` and put into both the following two files with their respective contents.

 Create file `config.local.properties`
 ```